mikkel32/Website/README.md

 ## Running locally

 The simplest way to view the site is via the included Python server.
-It automatically compiles the SCSS styles to `main.css` on startup:
+It automatically compiles the SCSS styles to `main.css` on startup.
+Compilation uses the Node `sass` binary via `npx` if available, falling back to the Python `sass` package when installed:

+Ensure you have Node.js installed or run `pip install sass` to enable the fallback compiler.

 ```bash
 python security.py